OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 > [!NOTE]
 > Support for the append-on-send feature was introduced in requirement set 1.9.
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.
 >
-> The prepend-on-send feature is only available in preview in Outlook on Windows.
+> The prepend-on-send feature is only available in preview in Outlook on Windows and on the web.
 Features in preview shouldn't be used in production add-ins.
 We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Prerequisites to preview prepend-on-send